streamnative/pulsar-io-aws-eventbridge/docs/io-aws-eventbridge-sink.md

 alias: AWS EventBridge Sink Connector
 ---

-The [AWS EventBridge](https://aws.amazon.com/eventbridge/) sink connector pulls data from Pulsar topics and persists data to AWS EventBridge.
+The [Amazon EventBridge](https://aws.amazon.com/eventbridge/) sink connector pulls data from Pulsar topics and persists data to Amazon EventBridge.

 ![](/docs/aws-eventbridge-sink.png)

 # Features

-This section describes features of the AWS EventBridge sink connector.
+This section describes the features of the AWS EventBridge sink connector.
 For details about how to configure these features, see [how to configure](#how-to-configure).

-## At least once delivery
+## At-least-once delivery

 Pulsar connector framework provides three guarantees: **at-most-once**、**at-least-once** and **effectively-once**.
-The * *effectively-once** needs the support of the Sink downstream system.
+The **effectively-once** needs the support of the Sink downstream system.
 After investigation, it was found that EventBridge did not meet the requirements.

-Therefore, this connector can provide the **at-least-once** delivery at most, and when the user configures the * *effectively-once**, it will throw exception.
+Therefore, this connector can provide the  **at-most-once** and **at-least-once** delivery guarantees, and when the user configures the **effectively-once**, it will throw exception.

 ## Data convert

 Referring to the above, we know that all events in EventBridge are in [JSON format](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-events.html).

-The Pulsar support multi schema type, When receive a data, the connectors will convert data to JSON string.
-The connectors automatically recognizes the pulsar data and convert it according to the following table:
+Pulsar supports multiple schema types.
+When receiving the data from Pulsar, the AWS EventBridge sink connectors recognize it and convert it to a JSON string according to the following table:

 | Pulsar Schema  | Convert to JSON | Note                                                                                                                                       |
 |----------------|-----------------|--------------------------------------------------------------------------------------------------------------------------------------------|